Find out everything about periodic tenancies, rolling contracts, renewals, and what to do when your AST’s minimum (fixed) term is about to expire.

 If the tenants remain in occupation, then in most cases, if no new fixed term tenancy or ‘renewal’ has been signed, then as soon as the fixed term tenancy has ended, a new ‘periodic’ tenancy will be created automatically in its place.

 Unless or until a new fixed term tenancy or ‘renewal’ document is signed, the tenancy will then continue on this periodic basis.

 Fixed terms are often preferable as they give both landlord and tenant more security.
 Plus, they give landlords an opportunity to increase the rent.
-Sometimes, however, such as if either the landlord or the tenant are uncertain of their plans, it may be better to let the tenancy run on as a periodic, as this is more flexible.
+Sometimes, however, if either the landlord or the tenant is uncertain of their plans, it may be better to let the tenancy run on as a periodic, as this is more flexible.

 Incidentally, letting agents are often keen for tenancies to be renewed as this will trigger their entitlement to a ‘renewal’ fee.
 Don’t let them over-persuade you.
 If the circumstances of your tenancy are that the more flexible periodic tenancy is preferable, then they should accept this.
 They do not have an absolute right to a renewal fee – however much they may want it!

 - Autumn Statement 2023: How Does It Affect Landlords?